-To protect patients and staff, the Medical Records office is now only assisting patients virtually.
+Effective April 5, 2021, the medical records office will reopen to the public.
+The preferred method is still to request your records electronically.
 Please read the handout below which provides various options to request and receive your records electronically.

 We are happy to provide you with a copy of your medical record.
 To request a copy of your medical record, you, or someone you designate, must complete the Authorization to Release Patient Health Information form.